Help members experience a peaceful holiday season

 2. Remind your congregation of inexpensive and meaningful giving opportunities through existing ministries.

 Money is tight so make your congregation’s gift giving (whatever their ability) go further.
-Encourage donations to alternative gift programs (for example, The United Methodist Church’s “Imagine No Malaria” campaign) as an affordable and meaningful change from expensive, store-bought gifts.
+Encourage donations to alternative gift programs.
+For example, making a donation to an Advance project or UMCOR offer an affordable and meaningful change from expensive, store-bought gifts.

 Choose several Sundays and set up “giving stations” for each mission effort.
 Encourage church members to bring their lists of gift recipients with them to church.
 After the worship service, have cards at each station ready for gift givers to fill in a Christmas greeting and explanation of the gift made in the recipient’s name.
 They can address the cards, stamp them and put them in a “mailbox” set up at the station, ready for a volunteer to take to the post office afterward.